lekoala/kaly-di/readme.md

 * **Clean and Minimalist Design:**  Kaly DI avoids unnecessary complexity, keeping the core concepts simple and easy to understand.
 * **No Magic, No Attributes:**  Kaly DI intentionally avoids reliance on annotations or attributes.
 This prevents tight coupling between your code and the DI container, promoting a cleaner architecture and greater flexibility, in line with PSR-11 principles.
 * **PHP-Based Definitions:** Define your dependencies exclusively in PHP code using a powerful `Definitions` object.
 This enables strong type checking, autocompletion, and refactoring support from your IDE.
+* **Auto-wiring:** Your dependencies are injected automatically based on their types.
+Auto-wiring can be fine tuned using `resolvers`.
 * **Invariable Results:**  Calling `->get()` with the same identifier will consistently return the same object instance, providing predictable behavior and efficient resource management.
 If you need a new instance, simply clone the container to get a fresh container without cached instances.
 * **Powerful Injector:** The built-in injector allows you to dynamically call methods, automatically injecting dependencies from the container or through provided arguments.
 This facilitates seamless integration and flexible code execution.
 * **Focus on Performance:** The implementation is very light and is designed to be very fast.